 3. Cooperate With Authorities

 If you are detained or questioned by the police, cooperate but exercise your right to remain silent until you have legal representation.
-Resisting arrest or refusing to comply with basic procedures could lead to additional charges.
+Resisting arrest or refusing to comply with basic procedures may result in additional charges.

 4. Seek Legal Representation Immediately